 BGP Multipath

 BGP Multipath, also known as Border Gateway Protocol Multipath, is a routing feature that allows traffic load balancing across multiple paths in a network.
-This feature is handy in scenarios with multiple links or paths between two routers.
+This feature is handy in scenarios with various links or paths between two routers.

 Traditionally, BGP selects only the best path for forwarding traffic based on various factors, such as the shortest AS path length or the lowest cost.
 However, in some situations, utilizing multiple paths simultaneously to distribute traffic more evenly and efficiently may be desirable.

 With BGP Multipath, routers can install and use multiple paths for the same destination prefix, increasing the available bandwidth and improving overall network performance.
-This enables the routers to consider multiple paths equally valid forwarding traffic options.
+This enables the routers to consider multiple paths as equally valid forwarding traffic options.

-• The Role of BGP
+The Role of BGP

 Border Gateway Protocol (BGP) was developed in 1989 to connect networks and provide interdomain routing.
-The goal was to create a scalable non-chatty protocol.
+The goal was to create a scalable, non-chatty protocol.
 BGP grew in response to the overwhelming growth of the Internet, and its use cases now vary from Multicast, DDoS protection, Layer 2 services, BGP SDN, and the Routing Control Platform variations.
 A lot of its success comes down to the fact that it is a very well-known protocol.

-• BGP Additional Features
+BGP Additional Features

 People know how to use BGP, and additional features are easily added, making it very extensible and easy to use.
 It’s much easier to troubleshoot a BGP problem than a complex IGP problem.
 If you want to add something new, you can create an attribute, and simple traffic engineering can be done using predefined BGP communities.
 Many tools are available within the protocol.
-Recently, there have been infrastructure improvements such as keepalive and update generation enhancements, parallel route refresh, adaptive update cache size, and multipath signalling.
+Recently, there have been infrastructure improvements such as keepalive and update generation enhancements, parallel route refresh, adaptive update cache size, and multipath signaling.

 For pre-information, you may find the following helpful